agl-ic-eg/documentation/docs/5_How_To_Contribute/7_General_Guidelines.md

 to how we handle the legal aspects of contribution.

 We simply ask that when submitting a patch for review, the developer must include a sign-off statement in the commit message.
+This is done to ensure that the author of the change adhere to follow [**DCO**](https://developercertificate.org/).

 ```sh
 Signed-off-by: John Doe <john.doe@example.com>